Find Affordable College Courses

 The following schools top our list of the Most Popular Applied Mathematics Bachelor's Degree Colleges.

-Our 2023 rankings named University of Pittsburgh - Pittsburgh Campus the most popular school in Pennsylvania for applied mathematics students working on their bachelor’s degree.
-Pitt is a fairly large public school located in the large city of Pittsburgh.
+Our analysis found University of Pittsburgh - Pittsburgh Campus to be the most popular school for applied mathematics students who want to pursue a bachelor’s degree in Pennsylvania.
+Pitt is a very large public school located in the city of Pittsburgh.

 About 35% of the students majoring in applied math at the school are women while 65% are male.